A Celiac’s Gluten Free Guide to France

 Gluten free restaurants in Grenoble

 • Another knowledgeable restaurant where celiacs can dine is Grenoble’s Auberge Napoléon.
-Their menu is online (gluten free dishes noted as well here), and the staff are trained to cater to celiac restrictions, including prep to avoid any cross contamination.
+Their menu is online (gluten free dishes noted as well here), and the staff are trained to cater to celiac restrictions, including prep to avoid any cross-contact.

 Gluten free restaurants in Lyon